Does Online Test Prep Actually Work?

-Between digital books, tests, and homework in a personalized dashboard, as well as one-on-one online-based interaction with instructors and tutors available 24/7, we’ve seen equal, if not slightly improved overall score improvements online as we do vs. in-person.
+Between digital books, tests, and homework in a personalized dashboard, as well as one-on-one online-based interaction with instructors and tutors available 24/7, we’ve seen equal, if not slightly improved, overall score improvement online vs. in-person interaction.

-Prep Expert’s SAT and ACT courses offer a comprehensive set of resources to facilitate and heighten your student’s test prep experience.
-Day or night, you can be sure your students will have access to every material available to them, so long as there’s an Internet connection.
+Prep Expert’s SAT and ACT courses offer a comprehensive set of resources to help maximize a student’s test prep experience.
+Day or night, you can be sure your child will have access to every material available to them, as long as there’s an Internet connection.

-In many cases, this is better than in-person instruction, as many physical locations won’t have the advanced tech features that the online classroom has, and your student won’t have to worry about getting a bad seat—the view will be great right from their desk chair.
+In many cases, this is better than in-person instruction, as many physical locations don’t have the advanced tech features that our online classroom has already.
+Plus, your student won’t have to worry about getting a bad seat—the view will be great right from their desk chair.